SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 * functions, methods, classes and objects
 * work with data: arrays, hash tables, strings

-The ability to code **can be mastered in a few months** of hard studying and solving practical tasks by writing code every day.
-This book covers only the first point of the coding skill: **working with variables, conditionals and loops**.
+The ability to code **can be learned in a few months** of intensive studying and solving practical tasks by writing code every day.
+This book covers only the first part of the coding skill: **working with variables, conditionals and loops**.
 The rest remains to be learned in subsequent trainings, courses and books.

-The book (and the courses based on it) give only the beginning of a long-term and serious study, on the path of professional programming.
-If you do not master the material from this book to perfection, you will not be able to become a programmer.
-You will lack programming fundamentals and it will become increasingly difficult for you to move forward.
-Therefore **pay enough attention to the basics of programming**: solve problems well and write a lot of code for months until you learn **to easily solve all the problems in this book**.
+The book (and the courses based on it) give only the beginning of a long-term and serious study, on the path to professional programming.
+You won't be able to become a programmer without mastering the material from this book.
+You will lack programming fundamentals and it will become increasingly difficult to move forward.
+Therefore **pay enough attention to the basics of programming**: solve problems and write a lot of code for months until you learn **to easily solve all the problems in this book**.
 Then move on.

 We pay special attention to the fact that **the programming language is not essential** for the ability to code.
 You can either code or not.
 If you can code in **Python**, you can easily learn to code in Java, C ++, and another language.
 That's why **coding skills** are studied quite seriously in the initial courses for software engineers at SoftUni (see [curriculim](https://softuni.bg/curriculum) and with them starts every programming book for complete beginners, including ours.